-However, that doesn’t mean you can’t take steps to sound more like a native speaker — and be more easily understood by native speakers.
+However, that doesn’t mean you can’t take steps to sound more like a native speaker, improve your accent — and be more easily understood by native speakers.
 Here are a few tips that helped me when I was in Mexico and that all Fluency Corp instructors use with our clients.

 Practice Under Pressure.
 Remember how I said in an earlier blog that I didn’t like ordering in restaurants when I worked in Mexico?
 I always tried to get my friends to order for me.
 But they did something very wise and kind: they refused to.
 They knew they wouldn’t always be there and that I had to figure out why waiters didn’t understand me.
 When someone asks you to repeat yourself, make a mental note that you’re obviously saying something differently, and ask the native speaker to say the sentence so you can hear how they would say it.
 Take notes or even record them saying it on your phone.
 Don’t be embarrassed!
 People typically love helping out, and it’s a way to make a new friend!

 Study Native Speakers.
 You’ll learn more interacting with native speakers than you ever did in a language classroom.
 As I was trying to improve my ordering skills in Spanish, I paid close attention to how my native-speaking friends ordered, including the specific phrases they used.
 I tried to stress the syllables they stressed; speaking more slowly so I could really nail the double R’s and soft T’s and D’s, V’s and B’s.
 I tried to mimic the rhythm they used – like a song, with a beat and a tone.